The O.A.R.S. Fleet

 Motorized Snout Raft

-Our stand-alone motor rig, this 22-foot pontoon craft is used on our 4-day Cataract Canyon trips.
-Ride up front for the biggest hits, or sit in the rear for a more mild ride.
+Our stand-alone motor rig, this 22-foot pontoon craft is used on our 4-day Cataract Canyon trips and as a support boat on our Jackson Lake kayaking trips in Grand Teton National Park.
+Ride up front for the biggest whitewater hits, or sit in the rear for a more mild ride.
 (Up to 8 passengers)